 - Find Plumbers In Your Area -

-Problems that are mentioned above are the reasons why the temperature and relief valve has to be tested regularly.
-Test the element by lifting and releasing the lever slowly and check does it open and close freely.
+Test the element by lifting and releasing the lever slowly and check does it open and closes freely.
 Allow several gallons of water to flush through the discharge line.
-If the relief valve fails to close, and still releasing the water, shut the unit off and call a plumber or replace the element.
+If the relief valve fails to closes, and still releasing the water, shut the unit off and call a plumber to replace the element.

-As said before, temperature and pressure relief valve is the safety element that must work adequately anytime, while rated equal or higher than the working pressure (found on the rating plate), protected from freezing and without any obstructions, including the discharge pipe.
+As said before, the temperature and pressure relief valve is the safety element that must work adequately anytime, while rated equal or higher than the working pressure (found on the rating plate), protected from freezing and without any obstructions, including the discharge pipe.